skiadas/dummy-repo/README.md

+# Main title
-# dummy-repo
+## dummy-repo

-Dummy repository to be used for demonstrating git stuff
+- Dummy repository to be used for demonstrating git stuff

-stuff here.
+- stuff here.

-more new stuff.
+- more new stuff.